A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: Introduction

-With the availability of broadband data for ULXs in the \nustar\ era, standard spectral models for these sources have come to include two thermal accretion disc components (typical temperatures $\sim$0.2--0.5 and $\sim$1--3\,keV; \eg\ \citealt{Walton14hoIX, Walton18ulxBB, Koliopanos17}) -- the cooler of which may be associated with a combination of emission from the outer disc and the large wind expected for super-Eddington accretion, while the hotter may be associated with the innermost, funnel-like regions of a super-Eddington disc -- and an additional steep high-energy continuum component (either from an accretion column or an up-scattering corona; \eg\ \citealt{Walton15, Walton18ulxBB, Mukherjee15})).
+With the availability of broadband data for ULXs in the \nustar\ era, standard spectral models for these sources have come to include two thermal accretion disc components (typical temperatures $\sim$0.2--0.5 and $\sim$1--3\,keV; \eg\ \citealt{Walton14hoIX, Walton18ulxBB, Koliopanos17}) -- the cooler of which may be associated with a combination of emission from the outer disc and the large wind expected for super-Eddington accretion, while the hotter may be associated with the innermost, funnel-like regions of a super-Eddington disc -- and an additional steep high-energy continuum component (either from an accretion column or an up-scattering corona; \eg\ \citealt{Walton15, Walton18ulxBB, Mukherjee15}).
 When the multi-epoch data for NGC\,1313 X-1 were fit with these models (the nature of the accretor in NGC\,1313 X-1 is also not yet known) the evolution of the hotter disc component exhibited some unusual behaviour in the luminosity--temperature plane.
 The broadband observations showed two distinct groups, consisting of a set with lower fluxes and higher temperatures, and a set with higher fluxes but lower temperatures.
 However, both of these individual groups showed evidence for having its own \textit{positive} luminosity--temperature relation (i.e. higher temperatures at higher fluxes), such that the inner disc component appeared to be following two distinct luminosity--temperature tracks.
 This strange luminosity--temperature behaviour is itself challenging to understand, but also made it even more difficult to understand the relative consistency of the highest energy data.

 While the nature of this spectral evolution is still not clear, it is important to establish whether the same behaviour is seen in other sources.
 As noted above, the same kind of evolution appears to be present in \hoix, but the archival data only include one observation that would correspond to the high-flux, low-temperature group seen in NGC\,1313 X-1.
-Here we present further broadband observations of \hoix\ with \xmm\ and \nustar\ that allow us to further explore the strange spectral variability seen from this source.